Code-Institute-Submissions/Themanintheback-project1_MarResub/draft.md

 - ### Lighthouse Test

-    - I confirmed that all pages of the website are accessible by the Lighthouse devlool.
+    - I confirmed that all pages of the website are accessible by the Lighthouse devtool.

 <h2><img src="assets/images/lighthouse-report-index.png"><h2>
 <h2><img src="assets/images/lighthouse-report-gallery.png"><h2>